 - Acting for claimants in a claim for damages against a government agency alleging misfeasance in public office and breach of human rights law.

-- Acted for Welsh Ministers, an interested party in R (on the application of Forge Care Homes Ltd & ors) v Cardiff & Vale University Health Board and other Health Boards and County council of the City of Cardiff and other Councils and The Welsh Ministers) EWHC 601.
+- Acting for Welsh Ministers, an interested party in R (on the application of Forge Care Homes Ltd & ors) v Cardiff & Vale University Health Board and other Health Boards and County council of the City of Cardiff and other Councils and The Welsh Ministers) EWHC 601.

-- Acted on behalf of the Ministry of Defence in relation to 12 conjoined appeals to the Upper Tribunal against the First-tier Tribunal (Armed Forces Compensation and War Pensions Chamber)’s decision not to award pensions to certain veterans of the nuclear tests in Australia and the South Pacific in the 1950s.
+- Acting on behalf of the Ministry of Defence in relation to 12 conjoined appeals to the Upper Tribunal against the First-tier Tribunal (Armed Forces Compensation and War Pensions Chamber)’s decision not to award pensions to certain veterans of the nuclear tests in Australia and the South Pacific in the 1950s.
 The appeal raised jurisdictional issues regarding the legal test to be applied by the First-tier Tribunal and the Upper Tribunal’s powers of review.

-- Defended a judicial review claim on behalf of the Secretary of State for Health by various claimants and a further claim made by 2 interested parties which sought to challenge the vCJD Compensation Scheme: R (on the application of McVey & ors) v Secretary of State for Health (2010) Med LR 204 (main claim); R (on the application of McVey & ors) v Secretary of State for Health & (1) Jonathan Simms (2) Holly Mills (Interested Parties) EWHC 1225 (Admin) (interested parties’ claim).
+- Defending a judicial review claim on behalf of the Secretary of State for Health by various claimants and a further claim made by two interested parties which sought to challenge the vCJD Compensation Scheme: R (on the application of McVey & ors) v Secretary of State for Health (2010) Med LR 204 (main claim); R (on the application of McVey & ors) v Secretary of State for Health & (1) Jonathan Simms (2) Holly Mills (Interested Parties) EWHC 1225 (Admin) (interested parties’ claim).

-- Acted for the Ministry of Defence in relation to issues of combat immunity and procurement in the context of claims by service men and women for noise-induced hearing loss caused during or in preparation for operational deployment: see Durrheim v Ministry of Defence EWHC 1960, QB, an appeal to the High Court arising out of an application for conjoined case management of such claims.
+- Acting for the Ministry of Defence in relation to issues of combat immunity and procurement in the context of claims by service men and women for noise-induced hearing loss caused during or in preparation for operational deployment: see Durrheim v Ministry of Defence EWHC 1960, QB, an appeal to the High Court arising out of an application for conjoined case management of such claims.

-- Has advised in potential challenges to Ombudsmen including the Financial Services Ombudsman, Legal Ombudsman and Local Government Ombudsman.
+- Advising in potential challenges to Ombudsmen including the Financial Services Ombudsman, Legal Ombudsman and Local Government Ombudsman.